erandime/Java-Coding-Math-Problems/README.md

 # Project descriptions
+12 - Replace the values of an arraylist containing integers with value^2 and remove resulting values if less than 100.Using ArrayList built-in methods.

 11 - Program to find roots of a quadratic equation.

 10 - Find whether a user entered integer is prime or not.